 The overall shape of the helmet is very similar to that of the Vector but with an increased number of vents, 21 in total compared to the 14 of the Vector.
-The rear and sides of the helmet have almost as much open space as helmet.
-There aren't any vents in the very front of the helmet, but the inside foam is recessed away from the forehead which promotes air flow to the side vents.
+The rear and sides of the helmet have almost as much open space.
+There aren't any vents in the front, but the inside foam is recessed away from the forehead which promotes air flow to the side vents.

 The Vapor is the only helmet we know of that has removable headlamp clips.
-The four clips are included when you purchase the helmet, but usually do not come attached (note that ours did when purchasing from an online retailer - perhaps it was a returned item).
-If you buy this helmet we highly recommend you pop the clips into place immediately and never remove them.
-Otherwise we think it's likely that the clips will get lost or you will forget to install them before bringing a headlamp on a climb.
+The four clips come with the package when you purchase the helmet, but usually, do not come attached.
+If you buy this helmet, we highly recommend you pop the clips into place immediately and never remove them.
+Otherwise, we think it's likely that the clips will get lost or you will forget to install them before bringing a headlamp on a climb.
 We think it's hard enough to remember a headlamp, and this feature is just asking for trouble.
 Black Diamond says that removing the clips reduces snagging on slings and clothing.
 While we've experienced our entire helmet stuck in squeeze chimneys before, we can't ever remember having a problem with headlamp clips hanging up.

 Each clip attaches to the helmet via three prongs which snap into inserts in the foam.
 Each clip is different, so pay attention to which one is which.
-Initially we were a little worried that the clips might pop out, but they are actually quite difficult to remove, which is a good thing.
+Initially, we were a little worried that the clips might pop out, but they are quite difficult to remove, which is a good thing.
 We think the clip is more likely to break than detach accidentally.